mozilla-spidermonkey/jsparagus/README.md

 It's *all* limitations, but I'll try to list the ones that are relevant to parsing JS.

-*   No nonterminal can match the empty string.
+*   No nonterminal in the input grammar can match the empty string.
     (JS nonterminal that can be empty include *Script*, *Module*, *FormalParameters*, and *FunctionStatementList*;
     and some lexical rules.)

+    (Internally, the parser generator does transformations that can result in empty productions, but supporting them in the input grammar would complicate some things.)

-*   The grammar must be LL(1), after eliminating left recursion.
+*   The grammar must be LL(1), after automated left-recursion elimination and left-factoring.
-    You can work around this, somewhat, by doing manual left-factoring.

-    But that won't always work.
-    In combination with the previous limitation,
-    I think this makes it impossible to represent a language that contains both `x` and `x y`.

 *   No Kleene quantifiers.